sei-entropy/lab-w04d05-axios-lab/README.md

 ### What is Axios?

-[Axios](https://github.com/axios/axios) is a Promise based HTTP client for the browser and node.js
+[Axios](https://github.com/axios/axios) is a Promise based HTTP client for the browser and node.js.
+We use Axios to request data from 3rd party APIs (or our own seperate API server).
 To use, include the library in your `index.html` **ABOVE** your custom script file!

 ```html
 <body>